 Conditions of Employment

 Faculty and staff maintain employment based upon annual contractual obligation.
 The conditions of salary rates and duties are outlined in the contracts.
-Renewal of contractual employment is authorized by the Board of Directors, based upon annual assessments conducted by respective Department Chair and approved by the Vice Chancellor.
+Renewal of contractual employment is authorized by the Board of Directors, based upon annual assessments conducted by respective Department Chair and approved by the Chief Academic Officer.
 Department Chairs and all non-academic staff contract renewal is authorized by the direct line of management.

-Individuals with interest in non-faculty staff, may send an email stating general interests to TI using the “Contact” link.
+Individuals with interest in non-faculty staff, may send an email stating general interests to TU using the “Contact” link.
 Requirements for any current or potential openings will be relayed by email.